 Below is the beginning of this section which describes the lowest level I sank to in my adult life before I turned things around for good.
 I hope this helps anyone who believes or feels that they cannot overcome helplessness and hopelessness.

-(Please note that there will never be any description of abusive events on this blog as it is an open medium where not everyone knows what they might be coming across.
-Those who will purchase the book later on will be prepared to read that material.)
+(Please note that there will never be any description of abusive events on this blog as it is an open medium where not everyone knows what they might be stumbling upon.)

 “I was numb – staring at the ceiling while lying in my bed.
 I couldn’t move.
 I didn’t want to move.
 Breathing was difficult because I didn’t want to breathe.
 I had reached the lowest point one could ever reach in life.
 So severely depressed, I wanted to stop breathing – existing had become too difficult, too painful.